digitalbricklayer/techteapotcom/src/content/posts/my-reading-log-first-10-years/index.md

 This goal is probably in direct conflict with my desire to read more contemporary books so I better not over do it.
 I want to read all of the [Hugo](https://www.thehugoawards.org/) and [Nebula](https://nebulas.sfwa.org/) winners over the next ten years.
 So long as I pace myself and choose a few per year I should be okay.

-I don't have too many of these 10 year summary posts to write.
+I don't have too many of these 10 year summary posts left to write.
 So I better make 'em good.

 ## Conclusion